 Thank you for visiting!
 By the way… any links on this page that lead to products on Amazon and other stores/partners are affiliate links.
 Aquarium Store Depot earns a commission if you make a purchase.
 Thanks in advance for your support!

 Fertilizers for aquarium plants can get overly complex with all the products out there and lot of information about all the plant requirements.
 My hope today is to simplify and educate then provide several products that will help you along the way.

 Aquarium fertilizers play an important part in aquarium plant health.
 It’s all about balance your marco and micro levels and find the right mix of supplementation based on your tank size and bioload.
-Let’s start with explanations first then recommendation fertilizers.
-There will be affiliate links in this this post for which I may make a small commission at no extra cost to you should you make a purchase.
-Now, let’s get on to the topic after that quick disclose :).
+Let’s start with explanations first then recommended fertilizers.
+I’ll go in depth to determine what makes the best aquarium plant fertilizer.